HaoWeiHe/Multi-label-classification/README.md

 #  Multi-label-classification
 Multi-label-classificationis a project for toxic comment classification.(Take kaggle toxic-comment-classification-challenge as our dataset).
-In this repository we will expore different model options to solve multi-label problem using static word embedding and contextual word representation in different models.
+In this repository we will expore different multi-task models to solve multi-label problem using static word embedding and contextual word representation in different models.

 ## Problem Description
 You’re challenged to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate better than Perspective’s current models.
 You’ll be using a dataset of comments from Wikipedia’s talk page edits.
 Improvements to the current model will hopefully help online discussion become more productive and respectful. [refer here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)